Predictia/AQUA/docs/sphinx/source/adding_data.rst

 .. option:: request

-    - The ``request`` entry in the intake catalogue primarily serves as a template for making data requests, following the standard MARS-style syntax used by the GSV retriever.
+    - The ``request`` entry in the intake catalog primarily serves as a template for making data requests, following the standard MARS-style syntax used by the GSV retriever.
     - The ``date`` parameter will be automatically overwritten by the appropriate ``data_start_date``.
       For the ``step`` parameter, when using ``timestyle: step``, setting it to a value other than 0 signals that the initial steps are missing.
       This is particularly useful for data sets with irregular step intervals, such as 6-hourly output.

-    This documentation provides an overview of the key parameters used in the catalogue, helping users better understand how to configure their data requests effectively.
+    This documentation provides an overview of the key parameters used in the catalog, helping users better understand how to configure their data requests effectively.

 .. option:: data_start_date